Impact

 Understanding and Mitigating Airborne Transmission

-Stanford Healthcare Innovation Lab built a real-time, smartwatch-based alerting system that detects signals associated with the onset of early infection.
-This system can predict the onset of illness, including for COVID-19, before symptoms, which provides actionable information to users.
+With Flu Lab funding, the Stanford Healthcare Innovation Lab built a real-time, smartwatch-based alerting system that detects signals associated with the onset of early infection.
+This system can predict the onset of illness, including COVID-19, before symptoms, which provides actionable information to users.

 .